rkolbi/voron2.4/MY_V24-350/readme.md

 <br>

-**PRINT_START** will home and the level the gantry, perform a heat soak, then G3201*, and lastly bring the hotend to temperature and execute a purge line from the front left across X-axis to check/verify easily.
-The purge line extrusion rate will be calculated by using the [nozzle_diameter] value. *The G3201 command does similar to G32 but adds a few more functions.
+**PRINT_START** will home and the level the gantry, perform a heatsoak*, then G3201*, and lastly bring the hotend to temperature and execute a purge line from the front left across X-axis to check/verify easily.
+The purge line extrusion rate will be calculated by using the [nozzle_diameter] value. *The heatsoak cycle can be terminated early by running the WAIT_QUIT macro.
+The G3201 command does similar to G32 but adds a few more functions.
 After completing the quad gantry leveling, the macro will perform a center probe of the bed to determine the most accurate z-offset and then handles mesh application per defined settings.*

 -SuperSlicer's start print gcode should contain the following:
   `PRINT_START BED_TEMP=[first_layer_bed_temperature] EXTRUDER_TEMP=[first_layer_temperature]`